ftCommunity/ftcommunity-TXT/docs/en/advanced/password-policy.md

 - user 'root'     is disabled

 ## The "two factor" authentication
-Community-firmware-versions built after September 21, 2016 show a confirmation dialog on the screen of the TXT when the user 'ftc' logs on via SSH and when a sudo-command is executed. (cf. https://forum.ftcommunity.de/viewtopic.php?f=8&t=3429&start=560#p26486).
+Community-firmware-versions built after September 21, 2016 show a confirmation dialog on the screen of the TXT when the user 'ftc' logs on via SSH and when a sudo-command is executed. ([https://forum.ftcommunity.de/viewtopic.php?f=8&t=3429&start=560#p26486](Communityforum)).

 This means that you have to have access to your TXT's touchscreen to log on via SSH.

 To change this behavior, add a password for the root user (see below for instructions).

-## Enabeling the 'root' user
+## Enabeling the root user
 To enable the root user, you have to set a password for the user ftc first; then you're able to set a password for user 'root':

 Set a password for user 'ftc':